p4irin/ubitlogger/README.md

 # Log to a file
 (venv) $ ubitlogger start > data.log

+# Flashing an example script to read a sensor, currently temperature and light.
+# This doesn't work on WSL as we can't mount the micro:bit as a
+# USB mass storage device.
+# On Ubuntu jammy the micro:bit isn't auto mounted.
+# First figure out the device with
+(venv) $ sudo fdisk -l
+# and then mount it like this
+(venv) $ sudo mount /dev/<device> /media/MICROBIT

+# Flash a script to the micro:bit that reads the light sensor and sends
+# readings to the serial port.
+(venv) $ sudo venv/bin/ubitlogger flash -s light
 ```

 ## Using ubitlogger from a linux distro on WSL 2